paveltimofeev/screens.io/tasklist.md

 -- Frontend: Show report UI for running-state jobs
 -- Frontend: Change `JobDate` to `Job Report #...` in breadcrumbs - `Jobs History > JobDate > Scenario > Viewport`, to be consistent with Jobs History page.
--- Backend: add PM2 to run multiple services inside of one AWS Beanstalk application
+-- Backend: add PM2 to run multiple services inside of one AWS Beanstalk application -- [Move to AWS: 3.0] Run proxy & backend on AWS Beanstalk (allow access to mongodb) -- [Move to AWS: 3.1] Setup CodePipeline and CodeBuild for CD to Beanstalk

+- [Move to AWS: 3.2] AWS Beanstalk: allow access to s3 and add SSL
 - [Bug] Backend: References are not uploads to s3
 - [Move to AWS: 2] Backend: GET references from AWS S3 before run tests (download ref images of every scenario, delete successfully uploaded images)
 - Frontend: Stats & analytics: Recently failed Job